A collection of some of the most popular types of Asian bread, with a link to their recipes

 As Asia is a huge region, it's not possible to list every single type of Asian bread, but here are some of the most popular ones that you should make sure you try.
 They're super easy to make at home too, so there's no reason to wait!

-The breads are delicious alone or served with chicken tenders or chicken noodle soup.
-Pair with this sambal mayo sauce or this garlicky cream cheese dipping sauce.
+The breads are delicious alone or served with chicken noodle soup.
+Pair with sambal mayo sauce or garlicky cream cheese dipping sauce.

 Bao is a yeast leavened Chinese bun that is eaten both filled and unfilled.
 Unfilled bao buns are 100% soft, fluffy bread, whilst the filled versions can have anything from char siu (savoury filling) to lotus paste (sweet filling) inside.